+Are you ready to prepare for your home remodel?
 Remodeling the interior of your home can be a major disruption to your daily life.
 Workers coming in and out, tools and materials throughout the work area, noise and rooms that are off limits are a number of factors that can and will affect your normal daily schedule.
 With winter approaching, many people consider this to be a good time to renovate the interior of their home.
-Preparing for a renovation can be exciting as well as potentially stressful.
+Preparing for a remodel can be exciting as well as potentially stressful.
 For a winter renovation you need to be prepped and ready beforehand.

 Most contractors will give you a starting date and also an estimated end date, so you can plan ahead.
 However, it is best to keep in mind that timelines are usually an estimate and can often change due to unforeseen circumstances.
 It would be a good idea to remove all furniture, wall hangings, or valuable items from the project area to avoid possible damage.
 Any furniture too big to be moved should at least be wrapped in plastic to prevent dust and other damage.
 Think ahead about your morning routine.
 Most workers will show up around 7:30-8 in the morning, so you may have to consider adjusting your schedule so that you still have the house to yourself while getting prepared for the day.

 Most of your planning will be determined by the size of the renovation, and which rooms will be under construction.
 If you are remodeling your kitchen, it would be wise to consider finding another room where you can at least store a mini fridge and a microwave so that you can have some food readily available.
 If the bedroom is being updated, you may want to set up a temporary space in the guest room or living room so that you can still be comfortable at home.